H2Cyber/VolDiff/README.md

 VolDiff is a bash script that runs Volatility plugins against memory images captured before and after malware execution.
 It creates a report that highlights system changes.

-VolDiff is a simple yet powerfull malware analysis tool that enables malware analysts to quickly identify IOCs.
+VolDiff is a simple yet powerfull malware analysis tool that enables malware analysts to quickly identify IOCs and understand advanced malware behaviour.

 Directions: